alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

 ##What is an alpha##

 {:.intro}
-An [alpha](/service-manual/phases/alpha.html) is a process that happens at the beginning of a project that allows us to explore the major risks to the project, and discover whether the project is feasible and get some ideas as to the cost of the project.
+An [alpha](/service-manual/phases/alpha.html) is a process that happens at the beginning of a project.
+It allows us to:

+* explore the major risks to the project
+* discover whether the project is workable
+* get some ideas about the cost of the project

 It is primarily defined by two activities:

-- identifying risks
+* identifying risks
-- prototyping solutions
+* prototyping solutions

 This document covers how to go about executing an alpha project.

 Each alpha project has a different set of risks to identify and people with different skills available to them.
-The following guidance should be considered guidelines for a healthy alpha project rather than a checklist that must be followed for each project.
-However when deviating from the guidance, you should be able to understand the costs of changing the process and ensure that the benefits outweigh them and therefore justify your changes.
+You should consider this guidance as guidelines for a healthy alpha project rather than a checklist to follow.
+If you deviate from this guidance:

+1. Be able to understand the costs of changing the process
+1. Ensure that the benefits outweigh them
+1. Justify your changes

 ##Preparing##